'Over the counter' birth control pills might save public money

 It would also allow women to avoid often monthly waits in line at the pharmacy, she said.

-The Centers for Disease Control and Prevention says about half of U.S. pregnancies are unplanned.
+Foster and her colleagues say about half of U.S. pregnancies are unplanned.
 Most occur among younger, poorer women.
 The primary cause is lack of access to contraception.

 The researchers used computer models to analyze several studies and databases to predict how unintended pregnancy rates might change if birth control pills were available without a prescription and with little or no cost.